 The fieldwork for this project was undertaken by Awadh Research Foundation (ARF), Lucknow.
 We thank Mr Alok Awasthi, Mr Lalit K Singh, Mr Mohammad Yameen, and Mr Ambika Prasad from ARF for spending several months in the field and confronting various challenges to conduct primary surveys and field measurements.
 We also extend our gratitude to Mr Anupam Chatterjee and Mr Rama Shankar Srivastava from ARF for their leadership and coordination, and for their patience in responding to our queries.
-Furthermore, we are grateful to PRADAN and other partner CSOs, such as DRCSC, LKP, RDA, SM, and TSRD, for providing on-field support with necessary information and data and for helping with stakeholder facilitation that was required for the completion of this study.

-This report has undergone several rounds of review, and we would like to appreciate the time and effort spent on it.
+This report has undergone several rounds of review and we would like to appreciate the time and effort spent on it.
 A special thanks to Mr Vivek Venkataramani, Senior Manager, Climate Resilience Practice at the World Resources Institute, for technically reviewing the findings of the study and providing valuable feedback.
-We also extend our warm thanks to our colleagues at CSTEP: Dr Anushiya J, Group Lead - Adaptation and Risk Analysis, Ms Garima Singh, Senior Editor, Ms Bhawna Welturkar, Manager - Communications Design, Ms Pooja Senthil, Communications Officer - Design, and Ms Sreerekha Pillai, Head - Communications and Policy Engagement, for their tremendous support and efforts to spruce up this document.
+We also extend our warm thanks to colleagues at CSTEP: Dr Anushiya J, Group Lead - Adaptation and Risk Analysis, Ms Garima Singh, Senior Editor, Ms Bhawna Welturkar, Manager - Communications Design, Ms Pooja Senthil, Communications Officer - Design, and Ms Sreerekha Pillai, Head - Communications and Policy Engagement, for their tremendous support and efforts to spruce up this document.

-Last but not least, we are immensely grateful to the Usharmukti beneficiary households, women leaders of self-help groups (SHGs), and community data collectors in all our sampled districts for lending us their valuable time.
+Last but not least, we are immensely grateful to the Usharmukti beneficiary households in all our sampled districts for lending us their valuable time.
 Our questionnaires were often detailed and time-consuming and required a lot of patience to complete.
-We dedicate this study to you.
+We dedicate this project to you.